-We usually create a pivot table when we need to create some kind of plots or charts or we need to perform some analysis over it.
+We usually create a pivot table when we need to create some kind of plots or charts, or we need to perform some analysis over it.
 By preparing the Pivot table, we can get the overall view and idea about what is actually inside the data.
-This is the best way to find a way to get into data.
+This is the best way to find way to get into data.
 And each time when we make any changes in the data, we need to refresh the pivot table as well.
 So that it will populate the updated data count as well.
 Refreshing any pivot table is very easy, but what if we have 10s of pivot tables in a single excel file which we need to update.
-So, instead of refreshing all the pivot tables one by one, we can directly refresh all the pivot tables in one go with the help of VBA Refresh Pivot Table.
+So, instead of refreshing all the pivot tables one by one, we can directly refresh all the pivot tables in one go with the help of the VBA Refresh Pivot Table.

 How to Use Refresh Pivot Table in Excel VBA?